AdobeDocs/experience-manager-65.en/help/assets/video.md

 When do you use VBR versus CRB?
 When selecting VBR versus CBR, it is almost always recommended that you use VBR for your media files.
 VBR provides higher-quality files at competitive bitrates.
 When you use VBR, be sure you use with two-pass encoding, and set the maximum bitrate to be 1.5x the target video bitrate.

-When you choose a video encoding preset, remember the target end user’s connection speed.
+When you choose a video encoding preset, remember the target end user's connection speed.
 Choose a preset with a data rate that is 80 percent of that speed.
-For example, if the target end user’s connection speed is 1000 Kbps, the best preset is one with a video data rate of 800 Kbps.
+For example, if the target end user's connection speed is 1000 Kbps, the best preset is one with a video data rate of 800 Kbps.

 This table describes the data rate of typical connection speeds.